-Tue.
-1/31: Roundtable Discussion: Present Process Forms Instruction: Quality Thumbnails and Roughs New Assignment: Assignment #2 & 3 Research information about thumbnails and roughs on the web.
-Create Thumbnails (Assn.2) and Rough(s) (Assn.3) for Assignment#1
+Instruction: Quality Thumbnails and Roughs New Assignment: Assignment #1, 2, 3 "Book

+Dust Jacket", Assignment #2 & 3 Research information about thumbnails and roughs on the web, Create Thumbnails (Assn.2) and Rough(s) (Assn.3) for Assignment#1 Write the Process & Thumbnails.

-Lab: Work on Assignment #2 & #3, Thumbnails and
+Lab: Work on Assignment #1-3, Write the Process, Create Thumbnails and Roughs.